AdobeDocs/platform-learn.en/help/tutorial-migrate-target-websdk/track-events.md

 });
 ```

-With a Platform Web SDK implementation you can track events and user actions by calling the `sendEvent` command, populating the `_experience.decisioning.propositions` XDM fieldgroup, and setting the `eventType` to one of 2 values:
+With a Platform Web SDK implementation, you can track events and user actions by calling the `sendEvent` command, populating the `_experience.decisioning.propositions` XDM field group, and setting the `eventType` to one of two values:

 * `decisioning.propositionDisplay`: Signals the rendering of the Target activity.
 * `decisioning.propositionInteract`: Signals a user interaction with the activity, like a mouse click.

-The `_experience.decisioning.propositions` XDM fieldgroup is an array of objects.
+The `_experience.decisioning.propositions` XDM field group is an array of objects.
 The properties of each object are derived from the `result.propositions` that gets returned in the `sendEvent` command: `{ id, scope, scopeDetails }`

 ```JavaScript
 alloy("sendEvent", {